 - Acting for the Respondent on an ICC Arbitration concerning the construction of a Nuclear Power Plant in Northern Europe (€4 billion) and on two separate, connected adjudications.

-For more information or to discuss how we can help with your dispute, please contact Gordon Bell, Tom Price, Michael Darowski or David Breslin.
+For more information or to discuss how we can help with your dispute, please contact Gordon Bell, Tom Price or Michael Darowski.